-The term "cyborg" entered our vocabulary in 1960, thanks to researchers Manfred E. Clynes e Nathan S. Kline.
-By putting the words "cybernetic" and "organism" together, the two coined a new term.
-Moreover, a new semantic world that contemplates the mix of biological and artificial components capable of substituting or enhancing the abilities and functions of a human being.
+The term “cyborg” entered our vocabulary in 1960, thanks to researchers Manfred E. Clynes e Nathan S. Kline.
+By putting the words “cybernetic” and “organism” together, the two coined a new term.
+Furthermore, a new semantic world that contemplates the mix of biological and artificial components capable of substituting or enhancing the abilities and functionality of a human being.

-From theory to practice there is an ocean's distance.
-What technology is slowly going through to offer over the next few decades all the "add-ons" that could "increase" our abilities, our health.
+From theory to practice is the distance of an ocean.
+What technology is slowly going through to offer in the coming decades all the "add ons" that could "increase" our capabilities and our health.
 Our life.

-In the meantime, here are 5 "snapshots" of as many people in the flesh who have carried on with the work, and can already define themselves as cyborgs.
+In the meantime, here are 5 "snapshots" of as many real people who have carried on with the work, and can already define themselves as cyborgs.

 The Rebirth of Hugh Herr